 3. Provide Documentation: Give evidence to back your claim.

-4. Follow Up: Make sure the bureau fixes the mistake.
+4. Follow-up: Make sure the bureau fixes the mistake.

 Why Regular Review is Essential

-Like a health check-up can find diseases early, checking your credit report keeps your finances healthy.
+Like a health check-up can find diseases early, and checking your credit report keeps your finances healthy.
 Credit reports update every 30 days.
 With regular checks, you can monitor new accounts and changes.
 This keeps your credit report true and up-to-date.

 What Affects Your Credit Report?